tomhaydn/labelled-topic-clustering/README.md

+> !!
+I found [BERTopic](https://maartengr.github.io/BERTopic/index.html) after creating this package.
+It might be better suited to your use case.
+For a really simple quick start approach you can use this package, but for more advanced use cases BERTopic is probably going to be your best bet.

 # Labelled Topic Clustering

 Labelled Topic Clustering is as the name suggests, feed it an array of sentences and it will cluster them with human-readable names.